 The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, which was first detected in China and has since spread to other countries, has been declared a Public Health Emergency of International Concern by the World Health Organization.
 Governor Wolf signed an emergency disaster declaration on March 6, 2020 to ensure state agencies involved in the response have the expedited resources they need to continue to focus on the virus and its possible spread.
 On March 19, 2020, the Governor ordered all non-life sustaining businesses to close their physical locations.
-Beginning on March 23, 2020, the governor ordered certain counties to begin sheltering in place and on April 1, 2020, the order to shelter in place was extended to all Pennsylvania counties.
+Beginning on March 23, 2020, the Governor ordered certain counties to begin sheltering in place and on April 1, 2020, the order to shelter in place was extended to all Pennsylvania counties.
 On April 22, 2020, Governor Wolf announced a phased reopening plan in which counties could reopen based on three phases, red, yellow and green.
-Each phase has certain state benchmarks related to new COVID cases.
-Red means that stay at home orders are in effect, yellow permits a partial re-opening with limitations and green means that that aggressive mitigation orders have been lifted.
-As of June 12, 2020, all 67 Pennsylvania counties no longer had stay at home orders (red phase), with 46 counties in the green zone and 21 counties in the yellow zone.
+Each phase has certain state benchmarks related to new COVID-19 cases.
+Red means that stay at home orders are in effect, yellow permits a partial reopening with limitations and green means that aggressive mitigation orders have been lifted.
+As of July 3, 2020, all 67 Pennsylvania counties no longer had stay at home orders (red phase), with all counties in the green phase (subject to certain variations within the green designation (e.g., Philadelphia County)).
+On July 15, 2020, Governor Wolf announced and signed a new executive order, which implements a number of restaurant-industry specific restrictions as well as the requirement that telework must be implemented where possible.

 With respect to toll revenue collections, as of May 31, 2019, fully 86 percent of Commission toll collection is through electronic means with a greater percentage (93 percent) of electronic collection for commercial vehicles.
-The Commission maintains cash reserves with over \$518.9 million on deposit in its General Reserve Fund, as of April 8, 2020, which represents 438 days of operating cash flow.
-The estimated cash balance as of May 31, 2020 was \$408.5 million, representing 345 days of operating cash flow.
-With respect to the operations of the System, the Commission maintains contingency plans to minimize disruptions to its operations from exogenous events such as natural or madmade disasters.
-The Commission previously created a Continuity of Operations ("COOP") Plan to address ongoing critical operations and disaster recovery efforts.
-COOP coordinators have reviewed their respective department's COOP Plan and ensured that it has been updated given the potential challenges of the potential spread of COVID-19.
+Commission maintains cash reserves with over \$479.1 million on deposit in its General Reserve Fund, as of July 14, 2020, which represents over 400 days of operating cash flow.
+The cash balance as of May 31, 2020 was \$404.3 million, representing 345 days of operating cash flow.
+In addition to its deposits in the General Reserve Fund, the Commission on June 3, 2020 obtained a \$200 million revolving line of credit, secured as a Parity Obligation under the Indenture, for use as working capital to meet operating needs (the "Line of Credit").
+The Commission is required to repay any principal amounts advance and outstanding under the Line of Credit on its June 1, 2021 expiration date.

+Advances under the Line of Credit bear interest at an annual rate equal to an adjusted daily LIBOR rate (not to be less than 0.50%) plus 1.25%.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION FINANCIAL CERTAIN INFORMATION Purchase Obligations - 2020 PNC Line of Credit."
+To date, none of the Line of Credit has been utilized.
+With respect to the operations of the System, the Commission maintains contingency plans to minimize disruptions to its operations from exogenous events such as natural or man-made disasters.
+The Commission previously created a Continuity of Operations ("COOP") Plan to address ongoing critical operations and disaster recovery efforts. coordinators have reviewed their respective department's COOP Plan and ensured that it has been updated given the potential challenges of the potential spread of COVID-19.

-Because of the public health crisis created by COVID-19, and as a result of the measures put in place by the Governor, traffic counts have declined on the Turnpike System.
+Because of the public health crisis created by COVID-19, and as a result of the measures put in place by the Governor, traffic counts have declined on the System.